cogentcore/core/README.md

 * major crashing: getting mysterious crashes in clearClip and closewindow on mac in cocoa.m -- once I turned off mainmenu updating -- will try to re-activate and debug..
 		+ weird: adding a mutex for window closing causes more crashing, but seems to help clipboard
+		+ clicking on close window button seems more reliable than anything else, for window close crash

 * drag on textview should prevent DND -- dnd not getting "processed"